Meeting the Head Office Team - Maddy Kelly

 Maddy was born into a family of musicians and music teachers alike, with both her parents being successful singer/songwriters and performers.
 She grew up singing and performing with her family and soon began teaching herself a range of instruments.
 Maddy has toured through Europe, Australia and New Zealand as a backing singer for blues artist CW Stone King, and as a singer and keyboard player for Dan Kelly, Chris Watts, and Saatsuma.

-Maddy is currently studying her Bachelor in Primary Education.
+Maddy holds a Bachelor in Primary Education.
 She is a passionate learner and loves passing on knowledge to others.
-Her open nature, positive attitude and adaptability make her a great asset to the Head Office team.
+Her open nature, positive attitude and adaptability make her a great asset to the Head Office team and leader and mentor for our entire teaching team.

 We interviewed Maddy about super powers, life advice and deserted islands.
 Here is what she had to say…